 Academic Advising (CAP Services)

-Academic advising at COCC is provided by both CAP Services (Career services, Academic advising and Personal counseling) and by full time faculty members in each department.
+Academic advising at COCC is provided by both CAP Services (Career, Academic and Personal counseling) and by full-time faculty members in each department.
 The purpose of academic advising is to guide students toward achieving their educational goals and to help students become self-reliant in understanding College policies and practices.
 Various advising requirements are in place to support this purpose.

-Prior to registering for classes, new certificate- and degree-seeking (CDS) students and students who have not attended for more than a year participate in small-group advising sessions.
+Prior to registering for classes, new certificate- and degree-seeking (CDS) students and students who have not attended COCC for more than a year participate in small-group advising sessions.
 After the first advising session, students are assigned an advisor in their declared major and emailed the advisor’s contact information.
 Students are required to meet with their advisor to develop academic and career plans before the next term’s registration.
-All CDS students are required to meet with an advisor prior to registration if they participated in a group advising session the previous term, or as determined by the advisor and at least once a year.
+All CDS students are required to meet with their advisor at least once a year.

-Students are responsible for monitoring their advising requirement and for completing the advising steps in a timely manner.
-COCC recommends that students plan their advising appointments well prior to registration opening.
-Students who want to find their assigned advisor’s name and contact information and see if they have an advising requirement for an upcoming term, should look in their Bobcat Web Account.
+Students are responsible for monitoring their advising requirement and for completing the advising steps.
+COCC recommends that students plan their advising appointments well prior to registration.
+Students can find their assigned advisor’s name and contact information and check advising requirements for an upcoming term by logging into their Bobcat Web Account.
 To do so, go to cocc.edu and select “Student Login.”
 After logging in, select “Student Services and Financial Aid,” then “Registration,” and then the “Can I Register for Credit Classes?” page.